rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 ### Video Manipulation

-- [vue-playlist](https://github.com/MishaPetrov/vue-playlist) - A lightweight vue (2.0) component with no dependancies that offers truly seamless html5 video playback.
+- [vue-playlist](https://github.com/MishaPetrov/vue-playlist) - A lightweight vue (2.0) component with no dependencies that offers truly seamless HTML5 video playback.
 The one and only working solution for seamless video play done with vanilla JS.
-It takes an array of videos and stitches them together into a single video.
+It takes an array of videos and stitches them together into a single video

 ### File Upload